cbegin/graven/docs/motivation.md

 based on commit hashcodes, rather than intelligently selected semantic versions that describe capabilities, compatibility and bug fixes.

-Graven supports, automate and encourages proper semantic versioning and can freeze vendor dependencies to ensure repeatable builds are possible.
+Graven supports, automate and encourages proper semantic versioning.
-Graven is opinionated about vendoring tools, and has chosen Govendor as its standard.
-However, it may support other vendoring tools in the future, and will embrace any standard tools that eventually come from the Go project.

 ## Where things differ